arhamaneeq/sw-SIH25050-MVP/README.md

 # SIH 25050 (MVP)

-> Multi-Agent Traffic Management with Transformers and SUMO
+Multi-Agent Traffic Management with Transformers and SUMO

+> [!IMPORTANT]
+> This is NOT a complete project and only meant to showcase a proposed techstack for SIH25050.
+It contains scripts meant to demonstrate a pipeline integrating CV & IoT information with Open Source Maps to simulate and train a multi-agentic reinforcement learning model.

 ## Overview